Project Build Page 3-Gauge Dash Top Gauge Pod |

 |

-I would have never put the above pod on my dash, so
+I would have never put the above pod on my dash the way it was, so

-cutting or modifying it didn't pose much of a concern to me if it got
+cutting it up didn't pose much of a concern to me if it got

 ![]() ![]() |